Saran-pariyar/100_Days_Of_Frontend_Interview_Questions/README.md

 ## Main motive to create this repo

-   Interviewer: So you mentioned that you have been learning frontend development for over 2 years,
+   Interviewer: So you mentioned that you have been learning frontend development for over 2 years.

    Me: Yes sir!